by George Rogers

 This is Zimbabwe.
 It’s a boat with no bottom.
 A van with a flat and no jack.
 A country propped up on three wheels, thinking only of its good fortune, like the luck of finding a boat—even one with a giant hole—and imagining it patched and floating, skimming someday, however improbably, over the waves.
 Zimbabweans, I realized, have had so little for so long that having anything now seems like the start of something.

 Tonight the moon rises, heavy and low, and maybe the big eels will decide that it’s finally time.
-After as many as twenty years in these streams, eating the little Mutare crabs and dodging the eel trapper, it might be: time to begin the trip to the sea, leaving the headwaters in the Nyanga Mountains and winding downstream through the Gairezi and its private beats and stocked rainbows, past the woven traps and dams and the Mozambique border, then north to the Luenha River and on to the big Zambezi, flowing 120 miles more, south and east, across the heart of Mozambique, to the port at Chinde town, where most, but not all the big eels will dodge the gill nets and handlines set drifting before them before they push across the Mozambique Channel, filled with purpose and moving in the way that all creatures move when gripped by the urge to spawn—the big females ripening, heavy with eggs, guided somehow back to where they’ve always gathered, wherever that may be—dutifully returning themselves to the ocean where their eggs will drift to the rhythm of the moon, at the mercy of its orbit and the sweep of the sea.
+After as many as twenty years in these streams, eating the little Mutare crabs and dodging the eel trapper, it might be: time to begin the trip to the sea, leaving the headwaters in the Nyanga Mountains and winding downstream through the Gairezi and its private beats and stocked rainbows, past the woven traps and dams and the Mozambique border, then north to the Luenha River and on to the big Zambezi, flowing 120 miles more, south and east, across the heart of Mozambique, to the port at Chinde town, where most, but not all the big eels will dodge the gill nets and handlines set drifting before them as they push across the Mozambique Channel, filled with purpose and moving in the way that all creatures move when gripped by the urge to spawn—the big females ripening, heavy with eggs, guided somehow back to where they’ve always gathered, wherever that may be—dutifully returning themselves to the ocean where their eggs will drift to the rhythm of the moon, at the mercy of its orbit and the sweep of the sea.

 *Because Zimbabwe, according to Amnesty International, represses freedom of expression and dissent, this is not his real name.